rkbodenner/rust-docs/doc/readwrite.md

         vec::push(bytes, byte as u8);
     }

+    // [5]
     assert bytes == ~[115, 117, 99, 99, 101, 115, 115];
     let maybe_success: str = str::from_bytes(bytes);
     assert maybe_success == "success";
 }
 ~~~~

-Sorry for all the imports.
-I wrote this program as a test, and got it to pass.
-Here's the process used for reading the file:

-1. Create a file_reader passing it an absolute path.
-The path leads to a file
+1. The function tries to creates a file_reader using the path given to it.
-I put in my home directory called test.txt with the contents 'success' encoded
-in ascii.
-2. file_reader doesn't give us a reader right away.
-I assert that the result
-is okay, and if it isn't, let the program die.
-I could have just left this to
-unwrap, but wanted to catch the error on my program line.
-The file_reader is
-then unwrapped.
+2. If the file_reader call failed, print why and then fail the test.
+Otherwise, unwrap the result.
 3. Since I do not yet see a way of querying the length of a file, I will just
 read the file one byte at a time, and store it in a vector.
 The bytes are read
 in as an int, but str::from_bytes expects a uint.
-So the bytes are casted to
+So each byte is casted to
-their proper type.
+a uint.
 This happens continously until 'end of file' is reached.
 4. The reader.eof() method returns true when the currently read
 byte is eof.
 If this is the case, then byte will be -1 (and thus the reason
-reader.read_byte returns an int instead of a u8) and should not be added to
+reader.read_byte returns an int instead of a u8) which should not be added to
 the vector.
-Since there is no more content, the code breaks from the loop.
+Since this is the EOF, the code breaks from the loop.
-5. At this point, the entire file is read.
-The rest of the code is just making
+5. At this point, the assertions that the file contains the correct contents
-sure that the file is read properly.
+is checked twice.
+Once in byte form, and then again as a string.
+The byte form
+is the ASCII values (and thus, UTF8 values) for 'success'.

+### Why not a while loop?

+You might be asking, why am I checking to exit the loop from inside the loop
+and not having a check between iterations.

-Due to the way reader.eof() works, using a while loop checking for eof will
+This is due to the way reader.eof() works.
+Using a while loop checking for eof
-cause an extra byte of value -1 to be appended to the vector.
-To get around
+will cause the EOF byte of value -1 (255u8) to be appended to the vector.
+The
-that, use the code above, or pop the element after the loop.
+final value has to be popped off when using a while loop.

 ~~~~
 let mut bytes: ~[u8] = ~[];